 The former Government made some major reforms to the planning system, with the introduction of the Localism Act 2011 and the National Planning Policy Framework.
 Changes were also made in the Growth and Infrastructure Act 2013, and in the Infrastructure Act 2015, aimed at speeding up the planning system.

 Outside of these Acts the former Government made a number of other announcements on planning reform, which have not yet been implemented.
 It is not yet known whether the new Government will continue to take all of these further.
-These outstanding proposals stem from the Technical Consultation on Planning July 2014, and the Consultation: planning and travellers, September 2014 to:
+This includes whether to extend the current temporary change of use permitted development right to convert office space into residential dwellings.

 This note sets out more information about the key planning reform announcements and an overview the proposals.
 Most of the proposals would apply to England only.
 For information about proposals to stimulate housing supply see Library standard note, Stimulating housing supply.

 Commons Briefing papers SN06418